olegv142/esp32-ble-uart-mx/README.md

 * configure using extended data frames and/or stream tags
 * setup debug options (TELL_UPTIME, ECHO)

 Since configuration options are placed onto the separate file you may conveniently create you own file instead of **ble_uart_mx/config/default.h** or set of files for various device variants.
+The **ble_uart_mx/config/** folder contains the set of configuration files that may be used as starting points while creating your own configuration.

 In case you are failed to flash ESP32 board from Arduino do the following:
 * press BOOT button